rbjarnason/railsready/README.md

 Please note: If you are running on a super slow connection your sudo session may timeout and you'll have to enter your password again.
 If you're running this on an EC2 or RS instance it shouldn't be problem.

 #
 ####Rails Ready now supports a "plugin" type system.
 The distro is detected and a corresponding "recipe" file is pulled down to run the distro specific setup steps.
 Check the recipes dir to see if your distro is supported.
-If you would like to add support for a system write a recipe and submit a pull request.
+If you would like to add support for a system fork the repo, write a recipe, and submit a pull request.
 Take a look at recipes/ubuntu.sh for an idea of what to model your recipe after.

 If you use this or have any suggestions let me know joshfng@gmail.com